romybeaute/MOSAIC/readme.md

-# MOSAIC: Multimodal Ontological State Analysis in Consciousness
+# MOSAIC: Mapping Of Subjective Accounts into Interpreted Clusters

+Resources

 Python pipeline for topic modeling of consciousness-related textual data using BERTopic.